 What is the flower that is sold the most in the Netherlands?

 Tulips are now a national symbol and one of the most recognizable symbols of Dutch culture.
-Tulips are sold in markets, at florists, and gardens all over the Netherlands.
+Tulips are sold in markets, florists, and gardens throughout the Netherlands.